django-commons/django-typer/doc/source/tutorial.rst

         Adding django_typer to INSTALLED_APPS is not strictly necessary if you do not wish to use shell tab completions or configure `rich traceback rendering <https://rich.readthedocs.io/en/stable/traceback.html>`_.
+        Refer to the :ref:`how-to <configure-rich-exception-tracebacks>` if you would like to disable it.

 Convert the closepoll command to a :class:`~django_typer.TyperCommand`
 ----------------------------------------------------------------------